Dragonmaster129/game-genius-frontend/README.md

-# Skeleton React starter Project

-> Provided for the students of the [Bottega Code School](https://bottega.tech/)
+# Game-Genius-Frontend

+To be used in conjunction with game-genius-backend.

+This is for all the people to connect and have the visuals appear.

+more info as project is created